I am accredited by the General Hypnotherapy Register, and am registered with the NHS to provide services through your GP.

 Making your boundaries known

 If you do not make it overtly clear that you have certain personal boundaries which cannot be breached, then you are much more likely to be exploited by others.
-This does not mean that you have to explicitly state the kind of behaviour you’re willing to tolerate (although sometimes this is necessary when ), but rather when you achieve a high level of self conviction and confidence, it will become obvious through your sub-communications (such as body language and eye contact) and actions that you are not the kind of person who is to be mistreated.
+This does not mean that you have to explicitly state the kind of behaviour you’re willing to tolerate (although sometimes this is necessary when dealing with difficult people), but rather when you achieve a high level of self conviction and confidence, it will become obvious through your sub-communications (such as body language and eye contact) and actions that you are not the kind of person who is to be mistreated.
 Generally, people will respect you only as much as you respect yourself!

 To truly acquire assertiveness as a character trait, you need to also possess confidence and self esteem.
 If you feel that you are lacking in assertiveness, a series of sessions with a qualified hypnotist will not only improve your self image, but will also allow you to make bolder decisions on a daily basis which will ultimately lead to a more rewarding future!